-It is said that Roché made an important impact on the artist's work, even if their relationship lasted only three years.
-(Sanyu's financial troubles drove them apart.)
-For one, Roché not only encouraged Sanyu to explore oil painting, but to engage in printmaking.
-The artist created three copperplate illustrations for a book of poetry by T'ao Tsien that was published by Editions Lemarget in 1930, with a preface by Paul Valéry; the same year he gained entrance to the annual Salon de Tuileries exhibition.
-By 1931, as Wong notes, Roché had amassed 111 paintings and 600 drawings by the artist.
+It is said that Roché made an important impact on the artist's work, even if their relationship lasted only three years.8 (Sanyu's financial troubles drove them apart.9) For one, Roché not only encouraged Sanyu to explore oil painting, but to engage in printmaking.
+The artist created three copperplate illustrations for a book of poetry by T'ao Tsien that was published by Editions Lemarget in 1930, with a preface by Paul Valéry; the same year he gained entrance to the annual Salon de Tuileries exhibition.10 By 1931, Roché had amassed 111 paintings and 600 drawings by the artist.11

 In his later compositions, this technical and cultural equilibrium becomes more refined.
 The bodies that the artist once rendered in fine ink strokes on paper are transposed onto masonite, taking on a Matissean form, outlined with thick dark lines, forming flesh-coloured shapes.
 One such painting in Sanyu's Hidden Blossoms was Bather (c.
 1950s–60s), in which a woman with her back to the viewer sits on a table in a classic pose, a white wash obscuring everything around her.